 How to Bow:

-• During your performance, if something doesn’t go as planned, try not to show it on your face.
+If something doesn’t go as planned, stay calm.
 Often the audience won’t even notice, unless you show it!

 Guitarists: